Tweet of the Day: Should white people write about people of color?

 “And Reaper code as well, ambassador,” I said.

 “Yes, the Reapers.
 We have people working on the Reaper front.
 But we need to cover our bases and that’s where you come in, commander,” she down half the glass in one pull.

 “I’m listening,” I said.

-She drained the rest of the glass, “The quarians referred the investigation to Council.
+She drained the rest of the glass, “The quarians referred the investigation to the Council.
 And we, in our eternal wisdom, agreed that this was a matter of galactic peace and agreed to investigate it.
-Normally we would assign Specter to the investigation but we have none to spare.
+Normally we would assign a Specter to the investigation but we have none to spare.
 If it were up to me, I would slap a Specter badge on your chest and send you on your way.”

 “Wait, you’re considering me for the Specters?”
 I asked.